fjdu/rac-2d/README.md

 By default all these files are in the ```inp``` directory, though they do not have to.
 Go to this directory, and edit the file ```configure.dat``` for your own needs.
-It has nearly 200 entries.
+It has about 200 entries.
 Some of them are for setting up the physics and chemistry of the model, some are for setting up the running environment, while others are switches telling the code whether or not it should execute some specific tasks.
 Details for editing the configure file are included below.

-After you have get the configre file ready, and have all the needed files in place, then in a terminal you can go to the directory on top of ```inp```, and type in
+After you have get the configre file ready, and have all the needed files in place, then in a terminal go to the directory on top of ```inp```, and type in
 ```
     ./src/a.out ./inp/configure.dat
 ```
 to start running the code.

-With the template files that are already there the configuration file should let the code run without any modification needed.
+With the template files that are already there the code should be able to run without any modification needed.

 ## Contents of configure.dat